-You have the right to have a copy of your medical records.
+Membershave the right to have a copy of your medical records.

-You may ask for and get information about your medical records according to federal and state laws.
-You can see your medical records, get copies of your medical records, and ask to correct your medical records if they are wrong.
+They may ask for and get information about your medical records according to federal and state laws.
+They can see their medical records, get copies of your medical records, and ask to correct your medical records if they are wrong.

-You have the right to keep your medical records private.
+Members have the right to keep your medical records private.

-You may ask MARCH® to send you a statement that describes our privacy and confidentiality policies and procedures.
-Please call MARCH® at (844) 526-2724.
+They may ask us to send them a statement that describes our privacy and confidentiality policies and procedures.
+They can reach out to us at 844-606-2724.

-You have the right to file appeals or complaints about your Provider or your care, MARCH, your Health Plan.
-Contact your Health Plan at the number on the back of your Identification Card and they will assist you.
+Members have the right to file appeals or complaints about their provider or their care, March Vision Care, or their health plan.
+They may contact their health plan at the number on the back of your Identification Card for assistance.

-6.2 Member Responsibilities
+6.2 Member responsibilities

-It is your responsibility to:
+Members have the responsibility to:

-- Understand your benefits. - Pay your co-pays, amounts for non-covered items or amounts above your allowance (when applicable). - Give your doctors and other providers all the information you can to help them decide on your care. - Keep your appointments.
-If you need to cancel an appointment, let the office know ahead of time and schedule a new appointment. - Show respect to your providers, to the MARCH® staff and to other members. - Notify your Health Plan of a change of address or telephone number (when applicable).
+- Pay their premium, co-pays, and yearly deductible (when applicable) - Give their doctors and other providers all the information you can to help them decide on their care - Keep their appointments.
+If you need to cancel an appointment, let the office know ahead of time and schedule a new appointment - Show respect to their providers, to our staff and to other members - Notify us of a change of address or telephone number (when applicable)